AdobeDocs/experience-platform.fr-FR/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/loyalty_object.png)

 The changes are applied and the newly created `loyalty` object appears.
-Select **[!UICONTROL Add field]** next to the object to add additional loyalty-related fields.
+Sélectionnez l’icône **plus (+)** en regard de l’objet pour ajouter d’autres champs liés à la fidélité.
 A &quot;[!UICONTROL New Field]&quot; appears and the **[!UICONTROL Field properties]** section is visible on the right-hand side of the canvas.

 ![](../images/tutorials/create-schema/new_field_in_loyalty_object.png)